gmac/graphql-stitching-ruby/docs/subscriptions.md

 end
 ```

 These schemas can be composed as normal into a stitching client.
-The subscriptions schema must be locally-executable while other entity schema(s) may be served from anywhere:
+The subscriptions schema must be locally-executable while the other entity schema(s) may be served from anywhere:

 ```ruby
 StitchedSchema = GraphQL::Stitching::Client.new(locations: {